ASJ3/CarND_Term1_P4/README.md

 ![alt text][image7]

 Different filters are better than others for different road condition (e.g. brightness of pavement).
 For example, the Hue and Saturation filters are pretty good at picking the yellow lane line, whereas lightness is better at recognizing the white bands on the right line (Sobel is good for both lines).
-Combining the results from the different binary images can sometimes lead to 'noisy' results, with a lot of non-lane pixels picken up by certain filters.
+Combining the results from the different binary images can sometimes lead to 'noisy' results, with a lot of non-lane pixels picked up by certain filters.
 Therefore I created a function that only retains a pixel from the binary images if it is present in 2 or more binary images (see cell 23-25).
 See below an example when all the pixels are kept, or only those with 2 or more validations:

 ![alt text][image8]